 Needless to say, the maestro, Al Sharpton, also spoke.
 In his speech, Reverend Al made clear that he was aiming for the legislative branch.
-“We come not to appeal to Donald Trump because he’s made it clear what his policies are what his nominations are,” he said.
-“We come to say to the Democrats in the Senate and in the House and to the moderate Republicans to ‘Get some backbone.
-Get some guts.’
-We didn’t send you down here to be weak-kneed.”
+“We come not to appeal to Donald Trump because he’s made it clear what his policies are and what his nominations are,” he said.
+“We come to say to the Democrats in the Senate and in the House and to the moderate Republicans: ‘Get some backbone.
+Get some guts.
+We didn’t send you down here to be weak-kneed.’”
 He also zeroed in on Senator Jeff Sessions, R-Ala., President-Elect Trump’s nominee for attorney general.
 Appealing to his audience to visit Senate offices to oppose the nomination, he remarked: “We need to make some house calls.
 We need to stay a while.”

 Al Sharpton and National Action Network are a lot more than black power.
 They are key components in an ecumenical Left coalition that now virtually defines the Democratic Party.
 That explains why there were so many funding sources for the event.
 While no corporations donated – something for which one should be thankful – labor unions, civil rights groups and nonprofit organizations did.
 The following is a list of the groups, in addition to National Action Network, that were National Partners (their logos can be found here and here):

 American Federation of Government Employees

 Center for Community Change

 Color of Change

 Hip Hop Caucus

 Human Rights Campaign